armory/docs/content/en/borealis/quick-start/borealis-cli-get-started.md

 Before you start, make sure that someone at your organization has completed the [Get Started with Project Borealis]({{< ref "borealis-org-get-started" >}}).
 That guide describes how to prepare your deployment target so that you can use the Borealis CLI to deploy apps to it.

-## Register for Armory Cloud services
+## Register for Armory's hosted cloud services

 {{< include "aurora-borealis/borealis-login-creds" >}}